Virtusa-vLife/Use-Cases/Insurance claims prediction/README.md

 8)statsmodels

-Steps to generate the dataset:-
+Steps to generate the dataset and run the user interface:-

 1)Analysis_of_claims_dataset will give an analysis of the insurance claims database and generate a csv file which will be used to merge with the electronic health records.